Starting Price (deluxe tier): $55

 Both services offer access to tax professionals — typically a CPA or Enrolled Agent (EA) — for unlimited video, phone, chat time and screen-share to discuss your tax challenges.
 Both services also offer tax pro assistance to review your return, but TurboTax includes that feature, while it’s an add-on for H&R Block.
 Either package lets you upgrade to these tax pro help options at the time of purchase, or as an add-on from within the service.

-H&R Block scales the price of its Online Assist to match the complexity of your service tier: Basic (same as the free tier without Online Assist), $69.99; Deluxe, $109.99; Premium, $159.99; Self-Employed, $194.99.
+H&R Block scales the price of its Online Assist to match the complexity of your service tier: Basic (same as the free tier without Online Assist), $70; Deluxe, $115; Premium, $165; Self-Employed, $195.
 H&R Block has a second product, Tax Pro Review, but this is sold as an add-on together with Online Assist from within the return; you won’t see this option on H&R Block’s website prior to starting your return.
-For the Premium return we were working on, the price was an additional $89.99 for Online Assist + Tax Pro Review.
-At the time of this writing, though, H&R Block was discounting its online assistance by about 40% if selected before starting your return.
 The service is available weekdays from 7 a.m. to 11 p.m.
 CT, and weekends from 9 a.m. to 9 p.m.

 H&R Block also has an option to use a tax pro and have them do your taxes, but it is a hybrid approach.
 All communication can be virtual, or you can go into a local H&R Block office and see a live tax pro.
 Unfortunately, to set this up online, you have to enter your zip code and choose a local tax pro online to start the process, extra steps you don’t need to do with the fully virtual TurboTax Live Full Service.
 H&R Block says it uses your zip code to match you with a tax pro with expertise on your state’s taxes, but that still doesn’t account for why we had to pick a tax pro from a local office before we could move forward.

-TurboTax Live Full Service matches you to a tax pro who will take your documents and information and complete your return for you.
+TurboTax Live Full Service matches you to a tax pro who will take your documents and information and complete your return for you while you’re on the call with them.
 This is really where TurboTax shines: The Live Full Service product has streamlined its intake, matching you to a tax pro based on your return’s complexity, and letting you hand off your tax documents for that pro to handle.
-You can even review the return with the pro before it gets filed to the IRS.
-This is a fully virtual experience, as compared with H&R Block’s hybrid approach.
+This is an efficient and fully virtual experience, as compared with H&R Block’s hybrid approach.

-In addition to TurboTax’s robust online support and community resources, TurboTax Deluxe, Premier, and Self-Employed have access to a built-in virtual assistant and phone, charm and screen-share (called SmartLook) support with a product specialist.
-Sadly, some of these are a little obscure to find, but they’re there.
-Phone support runs 5 a.m. to 9 p.m.
+In addition to TurboTax’s robust online support and community resources, TurboTax Deluxe, Premier, and Self-Employed have access to a built-in virtual assistant and phone, chat and screen-share support with a product specialist.
+Phone support runs 5 a.m. to 9 p.m. seven days a week.

 H&R Block vs. TurboTax: Importing documents